 When transferring courses back to Mason, the credits will transfer but the grade will not.
 However, you must receive the equivalent of a "C" or above in order to transfer your credit back.
 Refer to the table below regarding how grades are converted at this institution.

 This program does not have pre-approved classes.
 It is your responsibility to select courses and get them approved for transfer credit.
 To facilitate this process, you will complete the Petition for Transfer of Credit (PTC) Form.
 You will have access to the PTC form when you open an application.

 You are STRONGLY ENCOURAGED to look at this institution’s courses ahead of time to see how they will match up to your Mason degree requirements.
 Talk to your academic advisor about what courses you will need to receive credit for during your time abroad to stay on-track for your degree.
-When looking at courses keep in mind that 1) you will have to be enrolled full-time while abroad, and 2) similarly to Mason, course schedules can change.
+When looking at courses keep in mind that course schedules can change.
 We recommend having twice as many courses approved as necessary.

 Exchange students are usually placed in dorms 1, 4, or 5 which are all centrally located.
 Rooms are double occupancy with a common bathroom/shower on each floor.
 Each room is provided with clean bed linen and towels once a week; there is also free LAN Internet.
 Housing at HSE is not the most modern, but it only costs about $120 per month, and you cannot beat the location.